Kvitekvist/Auriel-s-Dream/README.md

 ### Reinstalling Skyrim VR

-Open Steam and ensure that Skyrimis uninstalled through on it.
+Open Steam and ensure that Skyrim is uninstalled through on it.
 Reinstall Skyrim VR from Steam.
 Run the Skyrim VR launcher through Steam and let it detect your settings, then close the launcher.
 This is only necessary once.